DevTK0/jump-story-mvp/docs/content/docs/player/climbing.md

 // Add rectangles from tilemap layer to group

 const player = createPlayer(config);
-const climbingSystem = player.getSystem<ClimbingSystem>('climbing');
+const climbingSystem = player.getSystem<ClimbingSystem>("climbing");

 // Register climbable areas
 climbingSystem.setClimbeableGroup(climbableGroup);

 // Check if player can start climbing if (climbingSystem.canGrabClimbeable()) {
     // Player is in position to climb
 }

 // Force exit from climbing (e.g., from damage)